manu-mannattil/clut2dtstyle/README.md

 clut2dtstyle output.png
 ```

-If the program applying the filter produces only lossy output (e.g.,
+If the program applying the filter produces only lossy output (e.g., as
-as a JPEG file), it is better to scale-up the neutral Hald CLUT before
+a JPEG file), it is better to scale up the neutral Hald CLUT before
 applying the filter:

 ```bash